-The Enterprise Project is a business process transformation and system implementation that will leverage Workday and other enterprise technologies to advance Ohio State’s mission and strategic plan.
+The Enterprise Project is a business transformation that will improve the Ohio State experience and advance operational excellence through Workday and other modern, effective services and technology.
 The benefits for faculty are rooted in creating a simplified and transparent work environment.

 The Faculty Advisory Committee (FAC) serves as the voice of faculty throughout the Enterprise Project, ensuring the academy’s needs are heard and addressed.
 The committee is a sounding board for potential changes in business processes and technology systems, and provides valuable input with a faculty lens.